 Other Names: Farewell to Spring

-Godetia Plants are grown from seeds.
-Godetia seeds can be directly seeded into your flower garden or started indoors four to six weeks before the last frost date in your area.
+Godetia plants are grown from seeds.
+Godetia seeds can be directly seeded into your flower garden.
+Or, for earlier blooms, start the plant indoors four to six weeks before the last frost date in your area.
 Sow Godetia seeds early in the season.
 Then, cover them lightly with 1/8″ of fine garden or potting soil.

 Water the seeds lightly.
-Note: a heavy rainfall can wash the small seeds too deeply into the soil.
+Note: Heavy rainfall can wash the small seeds too deeply into the soil.
+Or it may wash the seeds away in rain runoff.

 The ideal plant spacing is 16″ -20″.
 Godetia plants do not like to be crowded.